-One of the most clear ways to add a sense of Masculinity to home is with raw textures.
-Avoid polished materials and go for more of an unfinished imperfect look.
-This can really shout masculinity.
-A lack of refinement can be a good thing in some cases.
-Stone, wood, steel, and concrete textures can really make a statement architecturally when they are rough and imperfect as opposed to delicate and smooth.
+One of the most straightforward ways to add a sense of Masculinity to home is with raw textures.
+By avoiding polished materials, you achieve a more rugged and imperfect look.
+A space that appears almost unfinished can really emphasize its masculinity.
+Therefore, a lack of refinement can be a good thing.
+Think about the textures of stone, wood, steel, and concrete for example.
+When rough and imperfect, their textures really make an architectural statement as opposed to when they’re delicate and smooth.

 Dark and Moody

-Wood can be a very good touch for a masculine apartment but only when used correctly.
-Stay away from glossy finishes and keep them matte, a completely unfinished look is good too.
-Sometimes just a simple sealer is all you need.
+Wood can be a very good touch for a masculine apartment, but only when used correctly.
+Stay away from glossy finishes and keep them matte.
+A completely unfinished look is good too; sometimes a simple sealer is all you need.
 You want to stick with dark brown wood and think about the grain.
 Do you like a lot of grain or very little?
-Desaturated woods can also be ok but you will more likely want to use them on the floor rather than for furniture, cabinets, and accent walls.
-Of course you can make the floors dark wood as well.
+Desaturated woods can also be okay, but you will more likely want to use them on the floor rather than for furniture, cabinets, and accent walls.
+Of course you could also use a dark wood for the floor.

-In the photo below you will see a home entertainment center that is quite simple but uses a slightly dark wood backdrop with accent lights to to create texture and mood.
+In the photo below, you will see a home entertainment center that is quite simple but uses a slightly dark wood backdrop with accent lights to to create texture and mood.
 There are also very dark charcoal grey cabinets that work very well with the wood wall.
 This vignette is minimal and masculine with the blue lights pushing the limit.
-They are really an accent not so much the overriding element.
+They really function as an accent rather than an overriding element.

 In this apartment composition you will notice the kitchen cabinets and panel ready appliances match the wall paint.
-This creates a supper consistent feel with a little bit of brightness in the backsplash.
+This creates a super consistent feel with a little bit of brightness in the backsplash.
 Keep it simple is just about the best advice I can give you.
-This is one example of keeping it simple being done right.
+This is one example of simple being done right.

 Here you can see a custom coat rack at the front entrance made of black tube steel.
 This is a super simple cool detail.
 It sets the tone right at the front entrance as someone walks in to hang their coat on this custom made metal coat rack.

 If the goal is to have a very masculine space then you really want to have some industrial characteristics incorporated into the space.
-This could be done in many ways, for example if you have a loft apartment you may choose to expose brick or use industrial looking materials and hardware within the space.
+This could be done in many ways, for example, if you have a loft apartment, you may choose to expose brick or use industrial looking materials and hardware within the space.
 Details will really make or break a design.
-Nothing should be overlooked and a bit of industrial details thrown in will really elevate the overall look and feel of the space.
-Remember its about a physical texture and aesthetic look but also how the space makes you feel.
+Nothing should be overlooked.
+A few industrial details thrown in can really elevate the overall look and feel of the space.
+Remember: it’s about a physical texture and aesthetic look, but also how the space makes you feel.
 Does it feel manly?

 The image below is of a really neat steel door handle in a custom made orange door.
 This detail harnesses industrial with a bit of vibrancy from the orange wood door.
 It is balanced and adds a great deal of strength and the right equilibrium of rough and sleek to the door design.

-Everything does not need to match and be all black or all grey.
-Just like you may have a flashy tie to stand out or wear a gold watch you can add a bit of punch in a few locations.
+Everything does not need to match and be all black or all grey for a space to feel masculine.
+Just like you may have a flashy tie to stand out, or wear a gold watch, you can add a bit of a punch in a few locations.
 This should be done tastefully and it all has to work together.
 Good design is intentional, not accidental.

 You can see how this orange stained wood door pops out against the grey concrete walls of this loft apartment.
 It is not over the top at all, but a clear addition of color in an otherwise grey, black, and white apartment.
-It really adds without looking like it is trying to hard.
+It really adds to the space without looking like it is trying too hard.
 I would sincerely advise against anything that looks too gaudy.
-Add color but keep it classy, a nice go to word for what this is achieving in my opinion is debonair.
+Add color but keep it classy.
+A nice go-to word for what this is achieving in my opinion is debonair.
 What’s your word?

-Keep it sleek and simple but intricate.
-Interior design is all about details I cannot say that enough in my life.
-It is important to know the difference between silly detailing and quality but these are things we feel.
+Keep it sleek and simple, but intricate.
+Interior design is all about details!
+It is important to know the difference between silly detailing and quality, but these are things we feel.
 It is intuitive thought to know quality vs kitsch.
 Sleek details can go past the point of acceptable when overused.
-When used correctly they will really balance out the design, and make the space feel high end which is also a critical aspect we did not address.
+When used correctly, they will really balance out the design, and make the space feel high-end, which is also a critical aspect we did not address.
 Don’t be cheap on the details.

 Minimalism is Masculine

-Let’s look at how minimal aesthetics can be masculine, I am not advising that the entire place be stripped down, but let’s simply remember the words of a great mid twentieth century modernist architect Ludwig Mies Van De Rohe “less is more.”
+Let’s look at how minimal aesthetics can be masculine.
+I am not advising that the entire place be stripped down, but let’s simply remember the words of the great mid twentieth century modernist architect Ludwig Mies Van De Rohe: “less is more.”

 Attention to Detail

-I’ve probably said the words “attention to detail” about a thousand times and I will say it a thousand more.
+I’ve probably said the words “attention to detail” about a thousand times, and I will say it a thousand more.
 All the details have to be elevated just like the difference between an every day restaurant and fine dining.
-You need to elevate the design with its details and the more subtle the better in many cases.
+You need to elevate the design with its details and, in many case, the subtler the better.
 You do not have to always be in your face about it.

-I am Jorge Fontan an architect and owner of Fontan Architecture, a New York City based architecture and interiors firm.
+I am Jorge Fontan, an architect and owner of Fontan Architecture, a New York City based architecture and interiors firm.
 The images in this post are from one of our projects in a small loft we renovated a few years ago in the Financial District.
-We all have different ideas on what a masculine design would look like but this is one example from a specific project where I feel the final result was a very masculine apartment.
+We all have different ideas on what a masculine design would look like but this is one example from a specific project where the final result had a very masculine feel.